IntersectMBO/plutus-apps/plutus-chain-index/README_alpha-release_Marconi.md

 ## Introduction

-Marconi is a blockchain query solution that you can configure for the types of information that you need to index and according to how you need to structure your database schema.
-Marconi provides a way for Plutus off-chain code to have access to data that has already been stored on-chain by indexing portions of the blockchain.
+Marconi is a blockchain follower application and library that you can configure for the types of information that you need to index and according to how you need to structure your database schema.
+Marconi provides a way for dApps to have access to data that has already been stored on-chain by indexing portions of the blockchain.

 Marconi gives you the ability to customize the set of data that is indexed.
 It provides a library of functionality with which you can do the following:
 * build your own indexers,